 EDMs are motions tabled by Members, formally for debate ‘on an early day’, but which are only in very rare instances debated.
 They allow Members to express an opinion on or draw attention to a very wide range of subjects, and give other Members a chance to show their support by signing the motion.
 A freedom enjoyed by EDMs, compared to the restrictions on Questions and Adjournment Debates, is that they do not need to be confined to matters for which ministers are responsible.

-When a constituent writes to their Member, they will make representations on their behalf to the relevant department, official or minister.
+When a constituent writes to their MP, they will make representations on their behalf to the relevant department, official or Minister.
 Many problems are solved in this way and I always aim to respond within seven working days, although sometimes more complex cases may take slightly longer.

 Members are generous with their help and advice, and they will generally try to assist their constituents with a wide range of problems.
 There is no job description for a Member of Parliament and it is up to an individual Member which cases they take on.